 What is a required minimum distribution (RMD)?

 Regulations governing most retirement accounts state that you cannot leave funds in the account indefinitely.
-Even if you don’t need the money, the government requires you to begin reducing the overall balance in most accounts by a set sum each year — the required minimum distribution — typically following your 70½ birthday.
+Even if you don’t need the money, the government requires you to begin reducing the overall balance in most accounts by a set sum each year — the required minimum distribution — once you’ve turned 72.

 The precise amount of each person’s required minimum distribution is determined by the IRS based on life expectancy and total savings.
 The RMD rule only applies to tax-deferred accounts or accounts that allow people to reduce their taxable gross income each year by the amount they set aside in the plan.

 Because tax-deferred accounts provide upfront tax savings, the IRS waits to collect taxes on contributions to the accounts and any subsequent investment gains until the money is withdrawn.
 Here’s a full list of retirement accounts subject to the RMD rule:

 - Profit-sharing plans

 RMDs are not required for Roth IRAs or Roth 401(k)s, since contributions to Roth accounts are made using money on which you’ve already paid income tax.
 Note, however, that beneficiaries who inherit Roth IRAs must take RMDs.